Bravos-Power/pyoframe/docs/learn/getting-started/installation.md

     pip install pyoframe[highs]
     ```

-    !!! warning "No support for quadratics in HiGHS"
+    !!! warning "Quadratics are unsupported in HiGHS"
         Pyoframe does not support quadratic constraints when using HiGHS due to limitations in pyoptinterface, the library we use to communicate with HiGHS.